htm-community/nupic.visualizations/README.md

 The goals of this project are:
 * nice, convenient & easy to use interactive graph visualizations
 * seamlessly runs everywhere (in web-browser, or [cloud](https://nupic-visualizations.firebaseapp.com/))
-* plot as much as possible - generic CSV
+* plot as much as possible - generic CSV (local or remote files)
  * tries to parse timestamp/x-data from many formats
  * no restrictions on the header format
  * can plot even non-standart data - strings (planned)